Feliciano López: 2015: Career high singles ranking

 López made the fourth round of the 2015 Australian Open, losing to Milos Raonic in five sets.
 He then entered the new ATP 250 event, the Ecuador Open in Quito, Ecuador and reached the final, losing to Víctor Estrella Burgos.
 López lost in the first round of the 2015 French Open.

 2016: French Open doubles title, Fifth ATP title

-In 2016 Lopez achieved one of the greatest highlights of his career by winning the French Open doubles championship along with compatriot Marc López.
+In 2016 Lopez achieved one of the greatest highlights of his career by winning the French Open men's doubles championship along with compatriot Marc López.

 On 6 September 2016, López was part of the last match ever played in the old Louis Armstrong Stadium at the US Open.
 Alongside his partner Marc López, they defeated the Bryan brothers (Bob and Mike) in the quarter-finals of the men's doubles tournament, the score 7–6(7–2), 4–6, 6–3.
 The pair eventually lost in the semi-finals against fellow countrymen Pablo Carreño Busta and Guillermo García López in straight sets.